There are many treatment options available for CIDP

 Immunosuppressants (various drugs that regulate your immune system)1,6

-Supportive treatments
+Supportive treatments8

-Your doctor may send you to a physical therapist to help you recondition your muscles to improve muscle strength, function, and mobility, or to an occupational therapist to help you learn new ways of doing everyday tasks despite physical limitations.7
+Your doctor may send you to a physical therapist to help you recondition your muscles to improve muscle strength, function, and mobility, or to an occupational therapist to help you learn new ways of doing everyday tasks despite physical limitations.

 Learn more about CIDP